 Distributed at 3,000+ colleges, universities & libraries

-Dozens of high-profile speaking opportunities for our film stars, including this TED Talk, The Atlantic's Race & Justice Summit (broadcast on C-Span), and events at the Museum of the Moving Image, Kapor Center for Social Impact, SXSWEdu, numerous colleges and universities, high-profile film festivals and more.
+Dozens of high-profile speaking opportunities for our film stars, including this TED Talk, The Atlantic's Race & Justice Summit (broadcast on C-Span), and events at the Museum of the Moving Image, Kapor Center for Social Impact, SXSWEdu, LinkedIn, Salesforce, ASU-GSV, the U.S. Department of Education and numerous colleges, universities, high-profile film festivals and more.

 WHAT ARE PEOPLE SAYING?